IndAc 2023 Programme

 View Breakout Sessions

-- Collaborative Research and Development in Biotechnology for Food and Drink
+- Lessons learned in Collaborative R&D Biotechnology in Food and Drink

 2:45pm – 3:00pm